Icenium/bond-content/custom-cordova-plugins/lesson-4.md

 * On Android 3.x and earlier devices, go to `Settings -> Applications` and verify that `Unknown sources` is selected.

-* On Android 4.x devices, go to `Settings -> Security -> Device administration` and verify that `Unknown sources` is selected.
+* On Android 4.x and 5.x devices, go to `Settings -> Security -> Device administration` and verify that `Unknown sources` is selected.

 <hr data-action="end" />